GSA/digitalgov.gov/content/events/2019/04/2019-04-24-dap-learning-series-using-advanced-analysis-tool.md

 ---

-In this webinar, [Tim Lowden](https://digital.gov/authors/tlowden/), Program Manager for [DAP](https://digital.gov/dap/), will give a brief introduction of the Advanced Analysis tool, and discuss how it can be used to better understand how the public interacts with your website.
+In this webinar, [Tim Lowden](https://digital.gov/authors/tlowden/), program manager for the [Digital Analytics Program](https://digital.gov/dap/) (DAP), will give a brief introduction of the Advanced Analysis tool, and discuss how it can be used to better understand how the public interacts with your website.
 Attendees will learn:

 - How to access the tool
 - How it differs from custom reports
-- Potential Use Cases
+- Potential use cases
-- Pros and Cons of the tool
+- Pros and cons of the tool

+---

 _The Digital Analytics Program (DAP) offers advanced, easy web analytics to federal agencies.
-DAP is run by the Office of Products and Programs in the GSA._
+DAP is run by the Office of Products and Programs in the U.S. General Services Administration (GSA)._

 - [Learn more about DAP](https://www.digitalgov.gov/services/dap/?__hstc=178037178.6df0bfb6325b021320caefc863c6b10a.1537471110272.1551458455902.1551722413397.31&__hssc=178037178.1.1551722413397&__hsfp=3247019564)
 - [Getting Started](https://github.com/digital-analytics-program/gov-wide-code)